Status and phase

 Inclusion criteria

-Male or female participants who are at least 18 years of age on the day of signing informed consent.
+Participants of any gender who are at least 18 years of age on the day of signing informed consent.

 Histologically confirmed metastatic and/or unresectable colorectal cancer without liver metastasis or known or suspected bone or brain metastases.

-Subject must be willing to provide fresh biopsy of tumor lesion.
-Those who do not have a tumor lesion that is safe and amenable to biopsy may still be enrolled.
+Subject must be willing to provide fresh biopsy of tumor lesion. *Note: Those who do not have a tumor lesion that is safe and amenable to biopsy may still be enrolled.

 ECOG performance status of 0 or 1.